AhmatAgaDEV/wayvnc-headless-hyprland/README.md

 ![WayVNC](https://img.shields.io/badge/WayVNC-Headless-blue)

-A simple Bash script to manage a **headless WayVNC server** on Hyprland / Wayland.
+A simple Bash script to manage a **headless WayVNC server** on Hyprland.

 It automatically: